If you're going to buy a guitar, it really helps to know what the bits are called! So in this lesson, I'll tell you what's what!

 These are some of the terms you will see when people talk about guitars.
 I will try and add to this over time to have a complete list of guitar "bits" :)

-The main part of the guitar, where you'll find the bridge, and on electric guitars, the volume and tone controls.
+The main part of the guitar, where you'll find the bridge, and on electric guitars, the volume and tone knobs.
 This is easy to remember: the body is the bit that is in contact with your body!

 The bit that pokes out of the body, which the strings run along.